vindarel/cl-cookbook/docs/scripting.md

----
-title: Scripting.
+# Scripting.
 Command line arguments.
 Executables.
----

 Using a program from a REPL is fine and well, but if we want to distribute our program easily, we'll want to build an executable.